Remarci225/Skribblify/README.md

 ## Usage
 The script takes all **.png**, **.jpg** and **.jpeg** files in the same directory and converts them by making copies and prefixing the filenames with *"converted "*.
+You can use the ```-i```, ```-o``` and ```-p``` flags to set input and output directories and filename prefix respectively.

 ## Performance
-Even with multithreading, the script can take quite a while to finish, possibly because of all the RGB to CIELAB conversions that happen in the background.
-It took about 52 seconds for the example image (with a resolution of 1920x1421) running on a 2,9 GHz - 4,2 GHz CPU with 8 cores and 16 threads.
+Even with multithreading, the script can take quite a while to finish, possibly because of the interpreted nature of python, iterating over all pixels and all the RGB to CIELAB conversions.
+It took about 18 seconds for the example image (with a resolution of 1920x1421) running on a 2,9 GHz - 4,2 GHz CPU with 8 cores and 16 threads.

+Improving performance and color matching are probably the two most important aspects for this project.